charlesb/CDF-workshop/README.md

 ![Image of zeppelin create table](images/zeppelin_create_table.png)

-## Stream data into Hive/Druid using NiFi
+## Stream data into Hive using NiFi

 First we are going to stop and disable some processors from the previous Flow